 Encourages Member States according to their respective capabilities to voluntarily contribute regularly to the United Nations Habitat and Human Settlements Foundation including to enable the implementation of all the resolutions adopted by the UN-Habitat Assembly.

 Requests the Executive Director to regularly update the Executive Board on the progress in implementing the outcomes of the second session of the UN-Habitat Assembly.
+Whole decision ad ref 29 November 18:06

 Decision 2023/D: Methods of work of the Executive Board and the workplan of the Executive Board for 2024